 The products we manufacture are complex, typically containing hundreds of parts from suppliers worldwide.
-We reviewed our supplier list for all manufacturing locations and eliminated service providers, equipment vendors, other non-manufacturing suppliers, as well as vendors with whom we spent less than \$50,000 in 2020 and redundant listings for our multiple plants.
-Based on that criteria, we identified approximately 1,500 direct suppliers of materials and components worldwide in 2020.
+We reviewed our supplier list for all manufacturing locations and eliminated service providers, equipment vendors, other non-manufacturing suppliers, as well as vendors with whom we spent less than \$50,000 in 2022 and redundant listings for our multiple plants.
+Based on those criteria, we contacted over 1,000 direct suppliers of materials and components in 2022.
 There are multiple tiers between our suppliers and the 3TG smelter for a particular component, which makes it difficult for us to ascertain the ultimate source of 3TG in the products we manufacture.
-We must rely on our direct suppliers to work with their upstream suppliers to provide accurate information on the origin of the 3TG contained in the components and materials we purchase.
+We rely on our direct suppliers to work with their upstream suppliers to provide accurate information on the origin of the 3TG contained in the components and materials we purchase.

 We surveyed all direct suppliers identified through this process.
 For consistency, we sent the same letter, translated as appropriate, to all identified suppliers globally, requesting that they provide us information regarding 3TG and smelters using the current Conflict Minerals Reporting Template ("CMRT") issued by the Responsible Minerals Initiative ("RMI").
 We believe that the CMRT provides a consistent framework for disclosure and communication of sourcing information regarding smelters and refiners that provide material to a manufacturer's supply chain.

-The CMRT is regularly updated, most recently in 2020, and includes questions regarding a direct supplier's conflict-free policy, its due diligence process, information about its supply chain such as the names and locations of smelters and refiners, as well as the origin of 3TG used by those facilities.
+The CMRT is regularly updated, and we required use of version 6.22, which was released in May 2022, for reporting.
+The template includes questions regarding a direct supplier's conflict-free policy, its due diligence process, information about its supply chain such as the names and locations of smelters and refiners, as well as the origin of 3TG used by those facilities.
 The CMRT also has foreign language capability for many of our worldwide locations.